lennihein/cpu-emulator/doc/04_backend.md

 The instructions of our instruction set are further distinguished based on their *instruction category*.
 The possible instruction categories are *register-register* instructions, *register-immediate* instructions, *branch* instructions, *load* instructions, *store* instructions, *flush* instructions, and three special categories for the individual *rdtsc*, *fence*, and *flushall* instructions.
 Our implementation uses `InstructionKind` objects to model the individual instructions of our instruction set.
 Each such object defines an instruction by its mnemonic, the number and types of its operands, the instruction category it belongs to, as well as some category-specific information.
 For register-register and register-immediate instructions, this is the concrete computation performed.
 For branch instructions, this is the branch condition.
 And for load and store instructions, this is the width of the memory access.

-Grouping similar instructions into categories allows the Execution Engine to handle executed instructions based solely on their instruction category; the Execution Engine does not need to handle every concrete instruction separately.
+Grouping similar instructions into categories allows the execution engine to handle executed instructions based solely on their instruction category; the execution engine does not need to handle every concrete instruction separately.
-New instructions that match an existing instruction category can be added easily by users, without having to modify the Execution Engine.
+New instructions that match an existing instruction category can be added easily by users, without having to modify the execution engine.
-The mechanisms involved in the Execution Engine are described in detail in [@sec:execution].
+The mechanisms involved in the execution engine are described in detail in [@sec:execution].

 <!-- - Parser consumes abstract description of instructions, only mnemonic and operand types
   - Doesn't need to know about every concrete instruction